-One of the most common reports is of televisions turning on at full volume dead on 4am and also the sound of running footsteps when there is nobody there!
+One of the most common reports, is of televisions turning on at full volume, at exactly 4am and also the sound of running footsteps when nobody is there!

 However, the most well known spirit that is said to remain in residence at the Seelbach Hotel is ‘The Lady in Blue’.

-There are a number of variations on her story and it is not clear which one is most accurate, but the key points that most people agree on are that her name is Patricia Wilson and that she fell to her death in one of the hotel’s elevator shafts.
+There are a number of variations of her story and it is not clear which one is most accurate.
+But the key points that most people agree on are that her name is Patricia Wilson and that she fell to her death in one of the hotel’s elevator shafts.

 Depending on which version of the story you choose to believe she may have been pushed, fallen by accident or taken her own life.